build-on-aws/content/tutorials/vector-embeddings-and-rag-demystified/index.md

 Further, we learned how to create vector embeddings using tools like Amazon Bedrock with Boto3, as well as the open-source library LangChain.
 This provided us with practical insights into embedding generation and manipulation.

 We also examined various techniques for vector indexing and the use of vector libraries as storage solutions for our embeddings.
-With these foundational concepts in place, we're now ready to dive into Part 2 of this blog series.
+With these foundational concepts in place, we're now ready to dive into Part two of this blog series.
 Here, we'll focus on leveraging different AWS services for storing vector embeddings.
-This will include an in-depth look at how these services synergize with large language models (LLMs) to enhance AI and machine learning applications.
+This will include an in-depth look at how these services synergize with Large Language Models (LLMs) to enhance AI and machine learning applications.

 For those eager to deepen their understanding and apply these concepts, I recommend visiting this [GitHub page](https://github.com/build-on-aws/llm-rag-vectordb-python).
 It offers a wealth of resources, including sample applications and tutorials, demonstrating the capabilities of Amazon Bedrock with Python.
 These resources are designed to guide you through integrating Bedrock with databases, employing RAG techniques, and experimenting with LangChain and Streamlit for practical, hands-on experience.